SKIP_TO_MAIN_CONTENT

 How to adapt this

-• Larger images / heavier model: swap gpu=t4 for gpu=l4 (24 GB VRAM, $0.006/min spot)
+• Larger images or heavier model: swap gpu=t4 for gpu=l4 (24 GB VRAM, $0.006/min spot)

-• Different model: change the model ID in the Python script — any Hugging Face object detection model works
+• Different model: change the model ID in the Python script.
+Any Hugging Face object-detection model works.

 • Run on a schedule: add on: schedule: cron: '0 2 * * *' to process new images nightly